Freelance journalist Barry Stone tells us of the flourishing Tango culture in Buenos Aires and how it's ingrained in the Argentinian lifestyle....

 If you’re thinking of travelling during any major holidays like Christmas, New Year and Easter, or during any festivals, our advice is simply to book as early as you can, even 12 months or more, and we can add flights as soon as they become available.

-Australian citizens do not require a visa to enter Chile, however a Reciprocity Fee is payable on entry to the country at most borders (the current fee is US$117).
+Australian citizens currently require a visa to enter Chile.
 You will need to hold a valid passport and have a return ticket when you arrival.

 Vaccinations are advised for common diseases like Hepatitis A and B, Typhoid as well as Influenza.
 There are no compulsory vaccinations.